-Hallam can work on prototype projects at the concept stage, and our involvement has led to the development of strong links with customers who now trust and rely on Hallam to provide a wide range of prototype development and product design solutions.
+Hallam can work on product prototype projects at the concept stage, and our involvement has led to the development of strong links with customers who now trust and rely on Hallam to provide a wide range of prototype development and product design solutions.

-Recent prototype development projects include the safety light developed for the London underground system, and a new LED based floodlighting system for industrial and commercial use.
+Recent product prototype development projects include the safety light developed for the London underground system, and a new LED based floodlighting system for industrial and commercial use.

-Hallam’s expertise in component assembly also provides customers with valuable feedback when prototype components are being tested and assessed from an assembly perspective, and leads to the emergence of efficient assembly regimes.
+Hallam’s expertise in component assembly also provides customers with valuable feedback when product prototype components are being tested and assessed from an assembly perspective, and leads to the emergence of efficient assembly regimes.

-Hallam can create machined prototypes quickly from CAD models linking via CAMWORKS to the company’s CNC machining centres – i.e. using “subtractive” processes.
+Hallam can create machined product prototypes quickly from CAD models linking via CAMWORKS to the company’s CNC machining centres – i.e. using “subtractive” processes.